List of Apollo missions: Alphabetical mission types

 The Apollo program required sequential testing of several major mission elements in the runup to a crewed lunar landing.
 An alphabetical list of major mission types was proposed by Owen Maynard in September 1967.
 Two "A-type" missions performed uncrewed tests of the CSM and the Saturn V, and one B-type mission performed an uncrewed test of the LM.
 The C-type mission, the first crewed flight of the CSM in Earth orbit, was performed by Apollo 7.

 The list was revised upon George Low's proposal to commit a mission to lunar orbit ahead of schedule, an idea influenced by the status of the CSM as a proven craft and production delays of the LM.
 Apollo 8 was reclassified from its original assignment as a D-type mission, a test of the complete CSM/LM spacecraft in Earth orbit, to a "C-prime" mission which would fly humans to the Moon.
-Once complete, it obviated the need for the E-type objective of a medium Earth orbital test.
+Once complete, it eliminated the need for the E-type objective of a medium Earth orbital test.
 The D-type mission was instead performed by Apollo 9; the F-type mission, Apollo 10, flew the CSM/LM spacecraft to the Moon for final testing, without landing.
 The G-type mission, Apollo 11, performed the first lunar landing, the central goal of the program.

-The initial A–G list was expanded to include later mission types: H-type missions—Apollo 12, 13 (planned) and 14—would perform precision landings, and J-type missions—Apollo 15, 16 and 17—would perform thorough scientific investigation.
-The I-type objective, which called for extended lunar orbital surveillance of the Moon, was incorporated into the J-type missions.
+The initial A–G list was expanded to include later mission types: H-type missions—Apollo 12, 13 (planned) and 14—would perform precision landings on the lunar surface, and J-type missions—Apollo 15, 16 and 17—would perform thorough scientific investigation of the Moon from the lunar surface.
+The I-type mission, which called for extended scientific investigation of the Moon from lunar orbit, was incorporated into the J-type missions.